-Based on the preceding assessment, the Planning Director has determined that the proposed grubbing and mowing activities within the project site would not be contrary to the state and county policies governing the Special Management Area.
-The Planning

-Director hereby approves Special Management Area Minor Use Permit No. 47, subject to the following conditions:
+Based on the preceding assessment, the Planning Director has determined that the proposed fencing activities within the project site would not be contrary to the state and county policies governing the Special Management Area.
+The Planning Director hereby approves Special Management Area Minor Use Permit No. 52, subject to the following conditions:

 - 1. The applicant, its successors or assigns shall be responsible for complying with all stated conditions of approval. - 2.
 The applicant shall indemnify and hold the County of Hawaii harmless from and against any loss, liability, claim or demand for the property damage, personal injury or death arising out of any act or omission of the applicant, its successors or assigns, officers, employees, contractors and agents under this permit or relating to or connected with the approval of this permit. - 3.
-A grubbing permit shall be secured from the Department of Public Works within one year from the date of this approval.
-The applicant shall notify the Planning Department, in writing, of the date of commencement of the approved grubbing and mowing activities.
-The grubbing permit application shall be accompanied by a detailed site plan, drawn to scale, indicating the location of identified archaeological sites, the extent of grubbing and mowing activities (mechanized or by hand) as well as the location of a fence line protecting the identified archaeological sites.
-This site plan shall be consistent with the site plan included with this letter as Exhibit A. - 4.
-Prior to commencing grubbing or mowing activities within the project site, the applicant shall erect a continuous high-visibility fence line at a location meeting with the approval of the State Department of Land and Natural Resources and the Planning Department.
-No mechanized grubbing or other land alteration activities shall be permitted makai of this approved fence line.
+Prior to commencing fencing activities within the project site, the applicant shall erect a continuous high-visibility fence line at a location meeting with the approval of the State Department of Land and Natural Resources and the Planning Department.
+No fencing or other land alteration activities shall be permitted makai of this approved fence line.
 The fence line shall be established at a location no closer than 60 feet to the approximate location of the shoreline.
-Grubbing and mowing activities may proceed upon receiving written clearance from the Planning Department. - 5.
-Grubbed material from the project site shall be removed from the project site in a timely and proper manner. - 6.
-Should any unidentified sites or remains such as artifacts, shell, bone, or charcoal deposits, human burials, rock or coral alignments, pavings or walls be encountered, work in the immediate area shall cease and the Planning Director shall be immediately notified.
-Subsequent work shall proceed upon an archaeological clearance from the Planning Director when it finds that sufficient mitigative measures have been taken.
+Fencing activities may proceed upon receiving written clearance from the Planning Department. - 4.
+Upon completion of the proposed improvements, all fencing material from the project site shall be removed in a timely and proper manner.

-- 7. An extension of time for the performance of conditions within the permit may be granted by the Planning Director upon the following circumstances: - a) the non-performance is the result of conditions that could not have been foreseen or are beyond the control of the applicant, successors or assigns, and that are not the result of their fault or negligence; - b) granting of the time extension would not be contrary to the original reasons for the granting of the permit; and - c) the time extension granted shall be for a period not to exceed the period originally granted for performance (i.e., a condition to be performed within one year may be extended for up to one additional year). - 8.
+- 5. Should any unidentified sites or remains such as artifacts, shell, bone, or charcoal deposits, human burials, rock or coral alignments, pavings or walls be encountered, work in the immediate area shall cease and the Planning Director shall be immediately notified.
+Subsequent work shall proceed upon an archaeological clearance from the Planning Director when it finds that sufficient mitigative measures have been taken. - 6.
+An extension of time for the performance of conditions within the permit may be granted by the Planning Director upon the following circumstances: - a) the non-performance is the result of conditions that could not have been foreseen or are beyond the control of the applicant, successors or assigns, and that are not the result of their fault or negligence; - b) granting of the time extension would not be contrary to the original reasons for the granting of the permit; and - c) the time extension granted shall be for a period not to exceed the period originally granted for performance (i.e., a condition to be performed within one year may be extended for up to one additional year). - 7.
+Comply with all other conditions of the Department of Public Works, Building Division, if applicable. - 8.
 Should any of the conditions not be met or substantially complied with in a timely fashion, the Director shall initiate procedures to revoke the permit.